 </project>

 The first execution with id "execution1" binds this configuration to the test phase.
-Some goals can have default phases.
-The second execution does not have a phase tag, how do you think will the execution behave?
-If the goal is binded to a phase then it will execute to that phase.
-But if the goal is not binded to any lifecycle phases then it will be executed without executing any phases(as if it was executed in the CLI).
+The second execution does not have a <phase> tag, how do you think will this execution behave?
+Well, goals can have a default phase binding as discussed further below.
+If the goal has a default phase binding then it will execute in that phase.
+But if the goal is not bound to any lifecycle phase then it simply won't be executed during the build lifecycle.

 How about if we have a multiple executions with different phases bound to it?
 How do you think will it behave?
 Let us use the example POM above again, but this time we shall bind execution2 to a phase.